jlleongarcia/jlleongarcia/content/blog/py_route-polar.md

     image: "https://socialify.git.ci/JAlcocerT/Py_RouteTracker/image?language=1&name=1&owner=1&theme=Auto" # image path/url
     alt: "Python Polar Analysis" # alt text
     caption: "Improving your sport Performance with Polar." # display caption under cover
-description: "Using Polar Data together with Python to see your improvement in performance."
+description: "Using Polar Data together with Python to see your improvement in performance.Python Route Tracker."
-summary: 'As I plan to make a complete route by bike from Tallin to Athens, I need to see how my fitness level improves over the months, to be ready for the next challenge.
+summary: 'As I plan to make a complete route by bike from Tallin to Athens, I need to track how my fitness level improves over the months, to be ready for the next challenge.
 Polar and Python are helping me with it.'
 url: 'polar-data-python-analysis'
 ---